Networking

 Arrange the TCP/IP layers in order from bottom (closest to hardware) to top (closest to the application).

-Drag lines into the solution area in the correct order (some items are distractors that should not be used):
+Drag lines into the solution area in the correct order (some items are distractors that should not be used).
+Keyboard: focus a line and press Space or Enter to move it between the bank and the answer area.
+Use Arrow Up or Arrow Down to reorder within the answer area.

 Correct order: